UAlaska-IT/checksum_file/README.md

 ## Resources

-This cookbook provides one resource for saving checksum.
+This cookbook provides one resource for saving a checksum.

 ### checksum_file